 The MSc in Metals and Energy Finance provides you with the opportunity to participate in a challenging and stimulating MSc course, while simultaneously improving your employment prospects in the financial and mining and energy sectors.

 Why choose Imperial College?

-Imperial College has been at the forefront of teaching mining and energy-related courses since its formation in 1907.
+Imperial College London has been at the forefront of teaching mining and energy-related courses since its formation in 1907.
 It is recognised as a centre of world-class research and teaching in science, engineering, medicine and management.

 In the 2008 research assessment, all of the Department of Earth Science and Engineering’s research was evaluated as excellent and of international significance.

 Imperial College Business School was established to provide world class teaching and research at the heart of Imperial College, London.
 In the 2008 research assessment it ranked second in the UK after London Business School.
 The Metals and Energy Finance MSc course sits alongside other Finance related MSc courses delivered by Imperial College Business School.